dime-worldbank/global-education-dashboard/scripts/shiny/GECD/notes.Rmd

   - And some that are mixed:
     -IDM-1st student knowledge

-##	Do these relationships persist after introducing covariates in the regressions
+##	Do these relationships persist after introducing covariates?
-- Yes, these do persis after adding all covariates:
+- Yes, these do persist after adding all covariates:
   - BI-infrastructure (combined)
   - NLG-instructional leadership
   -
 - But some patterns hold that are in the unexpected direction
   - NLG-Principal Knowledge Score